anirudh645/Bus_Reservation_System/README.md

 - **Buses** - Bus details and route information
 - **Bookings** - Ticket booking records
 - **Routes** - Bus route and schedule data

+📁 **Database Export**: The complete database schema with sample data is available in `bus_reservation.sql` for easy setup and testing.

 ## 🚦 Getting Started